 - Log on to the ECS console.

-- Select the region of the target ECS instance.
+- In the top navigation bar, select the region of the target ECS instance.

-- On the Instances page, find the target ECS instance, and choose in the Actions column.
+- On the Instances page, find the target ECS instance, choose in the Actions column.

 - In the displayed dialog box, click OK.

-After the the ECS public IP address is converted to an EIP, the original public IP address is labelled as EIP.
+After the conversion, the original public IP address is labeled as EIP.